Breword/tmux/Clipboard.md

   and it must be configured with `Ms` for its outside terminal, whatever that is.

+- The outside terminal must have OSC 52 enabled.

 #### Terminal support - xterm

 xterm supports OSC 52 but it is disabled by default.
 It can be enabled by